CZ-NIC/convey/docs/convey-help-cmd-output.md

                         Process e-mail messages with jinja2 templating system --attach-files [blank/false]
-                        Split files are added as e-mail attachments --testing [blank/false]
+                        Split files are added as e-mail attachments --attach-paths-from-path-column [blank/false]
+                        Files from a column of the Path type are added as e-mail attachments.
+Note for security reasons, files must not be symlinks, be readable for others `chmod o+r`, and be in the same directory.
+So that a crafted CSV would not pull up ~/.ssh or /etc/ files.
+  --testing [blank/false]
                         Do not be afraid, e-mail messages will not be sent.
                         They will get forwarded to the testing e-mail (and